openhab/openhabian/docs/openhabian.md

 ### Networking

-The scripted use (i.e. the non-image version) of openHABian does not change anything about your OS' networking setup (except if you deploy a VPN from the menu, of course) so you have to take care of that yourself.
+You need to prepare your local network so you eventually need to configure your Internet router before an openHABian installation.
 For image based installations, openHABian re-uses the TCP/IP networking setup Raspberry Pi OS is coming with.
+The non-image (script-only) version of openHABian does not change anything about your existing OS' networking setup so you have to take care of that and prepare it yourself.

-A properly working DHCP server is a mandatory prerequisite to openHABian's networking setup.
+A working DHCP server is a mandatory prerequisite to openHABian's networking setup.
-We recommend you configure your DHCP server to always assign the same IP based based on your Pi's MAC address.
+We recommend you configure your DHCP server to always assign the same IP based based on your RPi's MAC address.
 That'll effectively get you a fixed IP address.
 Most DHCP servers are part of your Internet router and have an option to allow for this type of mapping.
 For example in AVM Fritz!boxes (popular in Germany), it's a simple checkbox you can tick - note it only appears after the address was assigned to a client (your openHABian box) for the first time.